Overview of the Epson Brightlink Interactive short throw projector.

 Other projectors are configured for stand-alone mode, and are not connected to the teaching station.
 In this case, the projector has built-in annotation features, whiteboard features, and when a user connects their laptop to a stand-alone interactive projector, and if they have they have Epson Easy Interactive Software installed on that laptop, and if they have a USB cable connecting their laptop to the projector, then the pens can function as a mouse, and the user can save their annotations back to their laptops as .jpg or .pdf files.

 Stand-alone interactive projectors may have a wall-mounted control panel, or keypad.
 It will be located near the projector, and have a power button for turning the projector On or Off, a Whiteboard mode button, and a Save button for saving the annotations to a jpg or pdf file.
 For the purpose of saving files, a laptop can be connected with a standard USB cable to this control panel, or a USB thumb drive can be connected to the control panel.
-In most cases, our campus has a VGA and/or HDMI connection beneath the interactive projector, so that an instructor, or a group of students can cluster around the interactive projector, connect their tablet or laptop, and then annotate over the projected image from that laptop.
+In some rooms with multiple projectors, an HDMI connection beneath the interactive projector, allows an instructor, or a group of students to cluster around the interactive projector, connect their tablet or laptop, and then annotate over the projected image from that laptop.

 Some projectors may have a wireless remote control for use with the projector.
 For more information on this projector, click here.